-Images (above) © Mark Sharman for Blue Ant Media/Love Nature
+Images (below) © Mark Sharman for Blue Ant Media/Love Nature

 This photo montage of seahorses has been created from screenshots of film footage taken in the Dimaniyat Islands, Oman.
 Together they show various characteristics of this mysterious marine creature - fascinating body armour detail up close in macro as well as cryptic coloration seen in the wider frames where, amongst the sea fans, this Great Seahorse blends perfectly into its reef environment and can remain hidden in plain sight for hours at a time.

 Seahorses are elusive, so it was no surprise that during this five-week shoot in the Gulf of Oman I only found myself in a position to film them twice.
 I’d previously captured these graceful aquatic animals on film in Barbados and Singapore but regardless of location it is always an exciting challenge to see them in their natural habitat.
 The scientific classification of a seahorse is Hippocampus, which comes from a combination of the Ancient Greek words ‘hippos’ meaning horse and ‘kampos’ meaning sea monster.
 For me, despite their size, this tiny fish carries mesmerising power and mythical appeal.
 It’s always considered a special dive when seahorses are spotted, and every encounter is a pleasure and a privilege.